-At Fabrics Galore we have a great range of novelty jersey fabrics like this fun doughnut print which can be used in all types of dressmaking from T-shirts to leggings to sweatshirts.
+At Fabrics Galore we have a great range of jersey fabrics like this gorgeous Frida Kahlo panel print which can be used in all types of dressmaking from T-shirts to leggings to sweatshirts.

 Why should you purchase sweatshirt fabrics from Fabrics Galore?

 At Fabrics Galore, Paul Johnston heads up both our online store and the physical fabric store in London.
 He has built up an excellent rapport with his suppliers over many years, which we then pass on to you - both in the range of products and the price, and this is no different with our sweatshirt fabrics.
 He has found that 250gsm weight is the ideal weight for sweatshirt fabric and you will see this reflected in the collection.

 Unlike many other fabric suppliers, the majority of our sweatshirt fabric collection has a very high cotton content of either 95% or 97% cotton with a small percentage of elastane providing the ideal amount of stretch for comfort and fit.

 Many of our sweatshirt materials also meet the OEKO-TEX 100 standard and are available in gorgeous plain colours as well as stripes and florals.
 We even have a large range of jersey ribbings, which can be used as cuffing as well as on necklines to give your sweatshirt projects a professional finish.